 - Guest Bedroom/Bath

-We’re always cleaning but sometimes we need to slap on the rubber gloves or Marigolds for a deep clean.
-Your in-laws coming to stay for two weeks is as good a reason as any!
-You want your home looking its best for holiday entertaining too.
+We’re always cleaning but sometimes we need to slap on the rubber gloves for a deep clean.
+Your in-laws coming to stay for two weeks is a good motivator.
+Let’s face it we want our home to look amazing for the holidays.